SovereignShop/toko/README.md

 # Status

+Pre-alpha.
 Usable, but still a work in progress.

 # Connecting to an editor